YaleSTC/shifts/user-doc.md

 ## Patron

-If you're using Reservations to occasionally check items out, you're a Patron.
+If you're using Shifts to occasionally check items out, you're a Patron.
 You might want to read more about:

 <ul>
 {% for page in site.pages %}